-Images (a series of Footprints, where Footprint is a set of connected pixels with counts above some threshold level set by noise properties) of discrete objects are modeled using two models (§4.2.1).
+Images of discrete objects are modeled using two models (§4.2.1).
 A two-component galaxy model includes a linear combination of bulge and disk, with their radial intensity variation described using Sersic profiles.
 Stars are modeled using a moving point source model with its parallax motion superposed on a linear proper motion.
 This model shares motion parameters across the six bandpasses and assumes constant flux in each band, and thus includes 11 free parameters.
 Both galaxy and stellar models are fit to all objects, except for fast-moving objects (the Solar System objects), which are treated separately.
 Discrete objects detected in difference images will be modeled using three models: a point source model, a trailed point source model, and a point source dipole model.